hnyapp/bash-cfddns/README.md

 Shell script to emulate DDNS client for Cloudflare-managed domain.
 I wanted to use it on busybox.

+Fixed not being able to get IPv4 address correctly.
+(2021/06/23)

 # Difference from the original family
 - Made it work with the sh command.
 - The record name to be updated can be specified with the first argument.
 (I wanted to use it with cron.)